anyangxia9/Awesome-video-generation-for-robot-execution/README.md

 - [Video Generators are Robot Policies](https://arxiv.org/abs/2508.00795) (arXiv 2025)
   Conditions action generation on intermediate video-network features, treating video generators as policy backbones.

-#### Adjacent Method

-- **This&That: Video-to-Action Behavioral Cloning**
-  Mentioned as a planning- or behavior-cloning-adjacent method in the survey figure.
-  Note: it is kept separate from the core direct-action-head group to avoid conflating adjacent behavior-cloning formulations with the main interface form.

 ---

 ### Unified Video-to-Action Generative Models